What is Pad Printing? – Different Types of Pad Printing Machines, Inks, Printing Pads, Printing Plates and Techniques

 Distinction between Pad Printing and Other Conventional Methods of Printing:

 Every printing method such as pad printing, digital printing, screen printing and hot stamping has its pros and cons that define if it is suitable or not for a specific application.
 The printing methods might compete in certain areas, but usually the advantages complement each other and offer the user the ideal solution for every application.
 The special brilliance of gold and silver foils cannot be achieved in any other way than with hot stamping, but in return screen printing offers ink coverage across large areas.
-Pad printing has its strength in printing uneven surfaces among other things.
+Best Pad printing has its strength in printing uneven surfaces among other things.